CyExpert97/Scraping/Test_folder/README.md

-# Scraping
+# Test Folder
-This is my repository for webscraping league of legends data
+This folder is just here for legacy purposes for old versions of the previous projects and having been formatted correctly.